 The California Environmental Quality Act (CEQA) (Pub.
 Res.
 Code §§21000-21189.3) requires state and local agencies to follow specified procedures to identify any significant environmental impacts of their proposed actions and to avoid or mitigate those impacts whenever feasible.

-CEQA applies to all discretionary activities proposed to be undertaken or approved by California state agencies or local government agencies, such as YCWA.
+CEQA applies to all discretionary activities proposed to be undertaken or approved by California state agencies, such as the SWRCB and CDFW, or local government agencies, such as YCWA.